The Travelers Companies Inc. (TRV) Shares Up Despite Recent Market Volatility - News Heater

 TRV’s Market Performance

-TRV stock saw a decrease of -2.68% in the past week, with a monthly decline of -6.50% and a quarterly a decrease of -10.25%.
-The volatility ratio for the week is 1.44%, and the volatility levels for the last 30 days are 1.42% for The Travelers Companies Inc. (TRV).
-The simple moving average for the last 20 days is -4.15% for TRV stock, with a simple moving average of -9.96% for the last 200 days.
+TRV stock saw a decrease of 0.24% in the past week, with a monthly decline of -6.38% and a quarterly a decrease of -4.68%.
+The volatility ratio for the week is 1.36%, and the volatility levels for the last 30 days are 1.40% for The Travelers Companies Inc. (TRV)..
+The simple moving average for the past 20 days is -2.15% for TRV’s stock, with a -9.46% simple moving average for the past 200 days.

 Analysts’ Opinion of TRV